Energy Information Program – Glossary

 Greenhouse gas (GHG): A gas such as carbon dioxide, methane, or nitrogen oxide, which actively contributes to the atmospheric greenhouse effect.
 Greenhouse gases also include gases generated through industrial processes, such as hydroflurocarbons, perflurocarbons and sulphur hexafluoride.

-Grid Parity: Occurs when an alternative energy source can generate electricity at a cost that is less than, or equal to, the cost of traditional technologies.
+Grid parity: Occurs when an alternative energy source can generate electricity at a cost that is less than, or equal to, the cost of traditional technologies.
+See Socket parity.

-Group 1 Company: In general, Group 1 companies regulated by the NEB are those with more extensive systems and as such are subject to a greater degree of regulatory oversight than Group 2 companies.
+Group 1 company: In general, Group 1 companies regulated by the CER are those with more extensive systems and as such are subject to a greater degree of regulatory oversight than Group 2 companies.

-Group 2 Company: Group 2 companies regulated by the NEB tend to be smaller, have fewer shippers and are subject to a lighter degree of regulatory oversight since they are regulated on a complaints basis.
+Group 2 company: Group 2 companies regulated by the CER tend to be smaller, have fewer shippers and are subject to a lighter degree of regulatory oversight since they are regulated on a complaints basis.

 Heat content (natural gas): The amount of energy per volume of the natural gas stream.
 Natural gas produced from oil and gas wells primarily consists of methane but can also contain natural gas liquids (NGLs) like ethane, propane, and butane.
 Because NGLs burn hotter than methane on a per volume basis, gas that is “rich” in NGLs has higher heat content than “lean” gas.